chinapedia/wikipedia.abstract.en/Page/Dictator.md

 Human rights abuses

-Mao,_Bulganin,_Stalin,_Ulbricht_Tsedenbal.jpeg (left), dictator of China from 1949 to 1976; Joseph Stalin (middle), dictator of the Soviet Union from 1929 to 1953 and Walter Ulbricht (right), dictator of East Germany from 1950 to 1971.]]
+(left), dictator of China from 1949 to 1976; Joseph Stalin (middle), dictator of the Soviet Union from 1929 to 1953 and Walter Ulbricht (right), dictator of East Germany from 1950 to 1971.]]
 Under the Soviet leaders Vladimir Lenin and Joseph Stalin, government policy was enforced by extrajudicial killings, secret police (originally known as the _Cheka_) and the notorious Gulag system of concentration camps.
 Most Gulag inmates were not political prisoners, although significant numbers of political prisoners could be found in the camps at any one time.
 Data collected from Soviet archives gives the death toll from Gulags at 1,053,829.[14]
 Other human rights abuses by the Soviet state included human experimentation, the use of psychiatry as a political weapon and the denial of freedoms of religion, assembly, speech and association.

 Pol Pot became dictator of Cambodia in 1975.
 In all, an estimated 1.7 million people (out of a population of 7 million) died due to the policies of his four-year dictatorship.[15]
 As a result, Pol Pot is sometimes described as "the Hitler of Cambodia" and "a genocidal tyrant".[16]

-Teodoro_Obiang_Nguema_Mbasogo_at_the_White_House_in_2014.jpg's President Teodoro Obiang Nguema Mbasogo.
+'s President Teodoro Obiang Nguema Mbasogo.
 According to the BBC, Obiang Nguema "has been described by rights organisations as one [of] Africa's most brutal dictators."[17]]] The International Criminal Court issued an arrest warrant for Sudan's military dictator Omar al-Bashir over alleged war crimes in Darfur.[18]

 In game theory